 What steps are taken to keep students safe?

 At SDSMI we are committed to giving students an amazing experience which means keeping them safe.
 We have a highly qualified staff of counselors, instructors and volunteers which are managed by camp directors Eric Weirather and James Sepulvado.
-SDSMI faculty includes several credentialed teachers, college professors, music educators as well as specially selected undergraduate and graduate students from SDSU.
+SDSMI faculty includes several credentialed teachers, college professors, music educators as well as specially selected undergraduate and graduate students from PLNU.
 Students are under constant supervision by our 25 staff members.
-Additionally the campus of SDSU is rigorously monitored by the SDSU Police Department.
+Additionally the campus of PLNU is monitored by local law enforcement.

 When will I be notified about my scholarship award?

-The initial round of scholarship awards will be sent out by mid June.
+The initial round of scholarship awards will be sent out by late June.
 Any applications received after that time will be awarded as resources allow.

 Generally speaking yes.
 Applications are accepted past the application deadline as room allows.
 If particular instruments are overfilled we will close applications for those instruments.

 Who do I contact if I have more questions?

 The best and quickest way to get your questions answered is to: